bianco-e/animalCardom/README.md

 # Animal Cardom

 Animal Cardom is a card game where you get 5 different animals cards, and the objective is to kill all opponent's cards.
-Each card has an ability, an attack, a life, and also belongs to a family.
+Each card has an ability, an attack, a life, and also belongs to a species.
 Have fun!

 ![Gameplay demo](./public/images/gameplay-demo.png)